tombenke/wsgw/README.md

 - a plain WebSocket server,
 - a websocket client consuming messages from a topic,
-- a websocket client producing individual and/or bulk messages from file to a topic,
+- a websocket and NATS client producing individual and/or bulk messages from file to a topic,
 - a gateway that forwards messages among Websocket and NATS topics.

 The main purpose of this gateway is to connect web frontend applications to backend services